Zenatek/tool-pytorch-2-nnet/README.md

 First of all the function converts the .pt model to .onnx format.
 Then the ONNX model will be converted to .nnet.

 ## How to use
-Import the convertes.py and insert the function below in the main file of model to convert it to .nnet format. input parameter is a tensor. i.e input = torch.Tensor(64 ,1, 28, 28)
+Import the convertes.py and insert the function below in the main file of model to convert it to .nnet format.<br>
+input parameter is a tensor.
+i.e input = torch.Tensor(64 ,1, 28, 28)
 ```